Updated as of February 28, 2020

 The Schedule Advisory Committee (SAC) is a concept that came out of Board strategic planning to ensure that a smaller group would have the opportunity to serve in an advisory role to the Board on the project.
 Such committees are a common tool used by public entities to increase quality of public participation in such a process.
 The composition of the committee was also set during Board strategic planning to include members of the public, CBITD staff and Directors from the Board.
 All SAC meetings are posted and open to the public.
 The SAC has no authority to create or approve policy or make any final decisions.
 As the Schedule Analysis Project is complete, the SAC has been dissolved.

 At their October 2019 meeting, the Board approved the revised alternative schedule for Down Bay with one amendment.
 They also agreed to consider three additional items related to the schedule within the 90-day period following the vote.
 At their December 2019, meeting, the Board approved changes to the schedule to address these items.
-The updated Down Bay schedule will go into effect on February 29, 2020.
-Notice of all public meetings is sent out to the CBITD email newsletter list and posted on the CBITD website.
+The updated Down Bay schedule went into effect on February 29, 2020.